akctba/nodeTask/README.md

 # nodeTask
-Nodejs with express and MySQL
+Nodejs with
+ - express
+ - EJS
+ - MySQL

+Other components used:
+ - Nodemon
+ - npm
+ - VS Code